Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 1. Watering Issues

-However, keeping Spider Plants without water for more than two weeks is a gamble.
+Keeping Spider Plants without water for over two weeks is a gamble.

 Less water will dry up the soil, and the plant turns its leaves yellow, causing the leaf tips to become crisp.